Hub-OS/documentation-website/docs/02-server/04-lua-api/13-async.md

 ### `Async.initiate_pvp(player_1_id, player_2_id, package_path?, data?)`

-Returns a promise that resolves to:
+Returns a list of promises that each resolves to:

 ```lua
 {